 Found this today some of it is funny some not so much I am not going into this on the weekend but keep on watching and praying for the USA and the impact on the world.

-A closed sign on national parks and monuments across the US is the most visible consequence of a budget wrangle that has caused large parts of the government to shut down.
-But what about the more surprising consequences?
+parks and monuments across the US is the most visible consequence of a

-It's a 5,525-mile (8,891km) border, with 8,000 obelisk monuments dotted along it.
+1. One person maintaining the Canada border It's a 5,525-mile (8,891km) border, with 8,000 obelisk monuments dotted along it.
 These are cast-iron and stand five feet high, on a three-foot concrete base.
 Cleaning and maintenance is usually in the hands of eight field officers but seven of them have been told to stay at home.

 That leaves acting commissioner Kyle Hipsley on his own.
 Speaking from a field office in Montana, he said everything was under control.